Martin Luther King Jr. assassination conspiracy theories: James Earl Ray

-Proponents of conspiracy theories
+Proponents

 William F. Pepper

-Ray's claims of innocence attracted William Pepper, who had been a friend of King and would spend much of his later life fighting for Ray's release.
-The SCLC has applauded Pepper for his "unceasing commitment in the pursuit of justice".
+James Earl Ray's claims of innocence attracted William Pepper, who had been a friend of King and would spend much of his later life fighting for Ray's release.
+The Southern Christian Leadership Conference (SCLC) has applauded Pepper for his "unceasing commitment in the pursuit of justice".
 Pepper's appeals to higher courts, and even the Supreme Court, failed.
 According to Pepper, "It looked like we were at the end of the road and then I came up with an idea, 'Well, look, why don't we try to have a real trial on television?"
 A mock trial was broadcast on HBO.
 The television jury found Ray not guilty.

 In June 1997, Pepper appeared on ABC's Turning Point.
 He discussed the theory from his book Orders to Kill: The Truth Behind the Murder of Martin Luther King Jr. This theory held that a hit team from the 20th Special Forces Group was to kill King if a police sharpshooter failed.
 This group was supposedly led by a man named Billy Eidson, whom Pepper claimed had since been killed in a cover up.
 Eidson was then brought on camera and refused to shake Pepper's hand.
 Eidson brought a $15 million lawsuit against Pepper's publisher which was later settled for an undisclosed amount.